apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Turkey launched airstrikes in Iraq and Syria, destroying bunkers, shelters and oil facilities**
+**Psychedelics provide emotional lift for terminal patients in Canada**

-You can read more about it [here](https://www.foxnews.com/world/turkey-launched-airstrikes-iraq-syria-destroying-bunkers-shelters-oil-facilities).
+You can read more about it [here](https://www.washingtonpost.com/wellness/2024/01/13/psychedelics-terminal-illness-cancer/).

 ## Requirements
 - Python 3.8